maythaswang/N-body-simulator/README.md

 <br>
 <br>
 **Aims:** This project aims to Simulate interactions of N-bodies in using Particle-Particle Method implemented with `OpenGL` and `C++`.
 The project provides option to use either GPU Compute Shaders written in `glsl` or simple CPU implementation.

+### System requirements:
+- Windows 10-11
+- Driver / GPU that supports OpenGL Version 4.3+
+- Cmake (If you want to build it on your own)

 ## Preface:
 This project is basically an educational project for me to learn how to properly use compute shaders, OpenGL, Post processing effects to make a visually stunning particle simulations.
 First, I must say that Physics is not my strong suit.
 With that given, the real aim of this project is to produce visually interesting simulation, not full physics accuracy (although I tried to be as accurate as possible).
 In a sense, the value in those of default test cases are extremely exaggerated so please be aware of this fact.
 As per the geometries of stellar clusters and how mass are mapped to colors, these are not fully accurate as well (To any physicist out there I am sorry (´；ω；｀)).
 With that being said, the project provides multiple controllable variables for those who want to try setup the simulation for themselves as well as multiple default test cases to pick from so enjoy!! (\*´ω｀\*)